lunasec-io/lunasec/docs/pages/overview/introduction.md

 - Any user with database access shares data (intentionally or unintentionally).

 Using LunaSec the data is entered and stored separately from your main application, even on the frontend.
-You store in the database a token like this: `lunasec-351d1033-0e9f-4a1b-bbb6-adec04837a5c`.
+You store in the database a token
+like: `lunasec-351d1033-0e9f-4a1b-bbb6-adec04837a5c`.
 Instead of the sensitive text or file, the attacker gets that token, and there's not much they can do with it.
 The token is not the full decryption key, only part of it.
 The other required pieces can only be accessed from within the Dedicated Tokenizer Service, where authentication for the user can be checked, audit logs can be produced, and keys can be rotated if necessary.

 LunaSec provides controls for where and by whom those tokens can be exchanged for sensitive data.
-An attacker with the token can't get past those unless they compromise multiple parts of the system which been designed by our team to be hardened against attack.
+An attacker with the token can't get past those unless they compromise multiple parts of the system which have been designed by our team to be hardened against attack.

 ## Who is LunaSec for?
 LunaSec is designed for developers building software that needs to store sensitive data and operate in real-world, production environments.

-Our open source software can be used to enhance the security of new or existing applications, and is designed for production use cases that require high availability and scalability by default.
+Our open source software can be used to enhance the security of new or existing applications, and is designed for production use cases that require high availability and scalability.

 Software security is often overlooked or deemed too difficult/expensive to implement properly.
 By isolating sensitive parts of the application, LunaSec helps developers protect sensitive information without having to worry about the security of every line they write or library they import.
+To see a list of the most common vulnerabilities and how LunaSec protects you from them, [click here](/pages/overview/security/mitre-cwe-top-25-weaknesses).

 If you've ever been hacked or struggled with lengthy security reviews, painful compliance requirements, or otherwise jumped through hoops for "data security" or "compliance", then it's likely that LunaSec can help you.